15 Apr, 2026

 A land of Reloading – a crisp description of the twin town, Terespol and Malaszewicze in Poland, by my maverick cab driver.

 Metal, metal and more metal – to contain, protect and transport consumers goods between continents.
-Human bodies are to be sighted around the churches and the rickety market hall.
+Human bodies are to be sighted only around the churches and the rickety market halls.

 There are a couple of modest motels.
-We chose the one that overlooks the newest reloading station (owned by the Chinese corporations) – Europort.
+We chose the one that overlooks the newest reloading station (owned by a Czech-German corporation) – Europort.
 But behind that window to the global network lied yet another surprise.
 The rooms were ornated and glaring – grotesque roses on the wall, velvet bedspreads and transparent lacy curtains – too human, too carnal, to incongruous to the feel of the wagon land.
 Phew!

 6 May, 2023

 Spent a week in Abu Dhabi and Sharjah.
 My first substantial time in the Emirates.
 Was there in company of friends, mostly from India.
 Generally, in foreign countries one counts on certain privacy while using the language of one’s own, Hindi, in this case.
 But not here.
-The airhostess, the car driver, the university receptionist, the hotel manager, the pistachio seller, the guide in the art biennial, the bank manager… are of South Asian origin.
+The air hostess, the car driver, the university receptionist, the hotel manager, the pistachio seller, the guide in the art biennial, the bank manager… are of South Asian origin.
 Hardly any of the South Asians has picked up Arabic.
-Between scanty English in formal encounters and Hindi / Urdu in informal spaces their lives are sorted, in fact more than what it could be in India.
+Between scanty English in formal encounters and Hindi / Urdu / Malayalam in informal spaces their lives are sorted, in fact more than what it could be in India.
 In Mumbai in a public transport there will be minimum five languages running; in Delhi maybe three; in Kolkata one – okay one and a half; in Chennai at least two and so on.
-Monolingual cities unnerve me, I feel exposed.
+Monolingual cities unnerve me, I feel suffocated by the absence of language obscurity.

 White Kandura clad Emirati men and women with black Abaya can be spotted more easily on the streets of Mumbai’s Colaba than in the public places of UAE.
 Wondering whether it is so because of the demographic number or because they are too elite to hang around in public.
 They will begin to arrive in Mumbai in June-July to watch rain on the sea.
 Sea facing rooms in the hotels are being refurbished.